Bi-xuan/maximal_class/README.md

-# This is a repository to find maximal classes from a directed graph
+# Find maximal classes from a directed graph

 ## Instructions to run the codes
 1. Open a terminal and type this: